f5AFfMhv/DevOps-test-project/README.md

 All keys and values stored in redis is displayed in application.

 ## CI pipeline
-Pipeline is made with `GitHubs Actions`.
+Pipeline is made with `GitHub Actions`.
 Job is triggered by push event.
 Application syntax is checked with `pylint`.
 Docker image is build and pushed to docker registry.

 ## Docker Compose